Chapter 48:

 “So, our main army’s too weak right now then?”
 Abaddon groaned.

-“How many Machai do we have now?”
-David asked.
+“Abaddon, how many Machai do we have now?”

 So, we’ve spawned, on average, five hundred Machai a month, David pondered.
 That means if I waited until as close to the end of the year as possible to launch my attack, we would have about six thousand Machai.
 I know they’re fairly strong, but so were those adventurers at the Shadow Tombs.

 David bit his lip hard.
 Six thousand Machai and a hundred thousand skeletons…that could be enough.
-But, if we’re discovered before we’ve got that large of an army, then it could turn into a complete disaster.
+But, if we’re discovered before raising that army, then it could turn into a complete disaster.
 It also took twenty liches a month of nonstop work to make thirty thousand undead.

 How the hell am I going to be able to raise those kinds of numbers again?!

-“Dark Lord?”
-Abaddon asked in a nervous voice which made Mania giggle.
+“Lord Emperor?”
+Abaddon nervous voice made Mania giggle.
 “Have we done something to displease you?”

-Mania grinned and bore her fangs.
+Mania bore her fangs.
 “I think you mean ‘Have I?’ done something to displease you.”

 “Rich coming from you.”